Katrin Budde: Career in state politics

-Member of the German Parliament, 2017–present
+Member of the German Parliament, 2017–2025

 Budde became a member of the Bundestag in the 2017 German federal election, representing the Mansfeld district.
-She has been the chairwoman of the Committee on Cultural Affairs and Media and a member of the Defense Committee.
-In addition to her committee assignments, she has been serving as deputy chairwoman of the German-Swiss Parliamentary Friendship Group.
+In parliament, she was the chairwoman of the Committee on Cultural Affairs and Media and a member of the Defense Committee.
+In addition to her committee assignments, she served as deputy chairwoman of the German-Swiss Parliamentary Friendship Group.

 Ahead of the 2021 elections, the SPD’s leadership in Saxony-Anhalt selected Budde to lead the party’s campaign; at a party convention, however, Karamba Diaby was elected to spearhead the campaign, with Budde only coming second.

 Within the SPD parliamentary group, Budde belonged to the Parliamentary Left, a left-wing movement, before moving to the Seeheim Circle in 2022.

+In July 2024, Budde announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.